-Asymmetric DOM in coordination: A problem for movement-based approaches

-Laura Kalin and Philipp Weisser-Draft December 2017
+Asymmetric DOM in Coordination: A Problem for Movement-Based Approaches Laura Kalin Princeton University Philipp Weisser Universität Leipzig

-1. Introduction
+1 Introduction

-Differential Object Marking (DOM) is a common crosslinguistic phenomenon whereby overt case-marking on objects surfaces only on a subset of objects, namely, those high in definiteness, specificity, and/or animacy (Comrie 1979, Croft 1988, Bossong 1991, Enç 1991, Aissen 2003, de Swart 2007, i.a.).
-In Spanish, for example, simplifying somewhat, overt case-marking of objects (bolded throughout the paper) is required when the object is specific/animate and banned when the object is nonspecific or inanimate (Rodríguez-Mondoñedo 2007; glosses adapted):
+Differential object marking (DOM) is a common crosslinguistic phenomenon whereby overt case marking on objects surfaces only on a subset of objects, namely, those high in definiteness, specificity, and/ or animacy (e.g., Comrie 1979, Croft 1988, Bossong 1991, Enç 1991, Aissen 2003, de Swart 2007).
+In Spanish, for example, simplifying somewhat, overt case marking of objects (boldfaced throughout the squib) is required when the object is specific and animate and banned when the object is nonspecific or inanimate.

 - (1) a.
 Juan bes-ó [(a) María].
-John kiss-3sg.pst DAT Maria 'John kissed Mary.' (p.
-91) - b.
+Juan kiss-pst.3sg DAT Maria 'Juan kissed Maria.'

+- b.
 Juan destruy-ó [(a) una/la ciudad].

-John destroy-3SG.PST DAT a/the city 'John destroyed a/the city.' (p.
-92)
+Juan destroy-PST.3sG DAT a/the city

+'Juan destroyed a/the city.'

+(Rodríguez-Mondoñedo 2007:91, 92; glosses adapted)

-In this squib, we set out to (i) introduce new findings revealing that many DOM languages allow asymmetric marking in coordinations when conjuncts are mismatched in terms of animacy/definiteness, and (ii) show that these findings are extremely problematic for many popular (broadly) Minimalist accounts of DOM, namely, those that derive DOM via movement (de Hoop 1996, Torrego 1998, Woolford 1999, Bhatt 2007, Rodríguez-Mondoñedo 2007, Baker and Vinokurova 2010, Richards 2010, López 2012, Ormazabal and Romero 2013, i.a.), at least insofar as these accounts are intended to be general accounts of DOM and/or apply to the languages that allow asymmetric marking.
+In this squib, we set out to (a) introduce new findings revealing that many DOM languages allow asymmetric marking in coordinations when conjuncts are mismatched in terms of animacy/definiteness, and (b) show that these findings are extremely problematic for many popular (broadly) Minimalist accounts of DOM, namely, those that derive DOM via movement (e.g., de Hoop 1996, Torrego 1998, Woolford 1999, Bhatt 2007, Rodríguez-Mondoñedo 2007, Baker and Vinokurova 2010, Richards 2010, López 2012, Ormazabal and Romero 2013), at least insofar as these accounts are intended to be general accounts of DOM and/or apply to the languages that allow asymmetric marking.

-The paper is organized as follows.
-Section 2 outlines two movement analyses of DOM.
-In Section 3, we discuss why such accounts predict asymmetric DOM in coordinations to be impossible, and show in Section 4 that many DOM languages do in fact allow asymmetric DOM.
-Section 5 explores whether movement analyses can be salvaged (for languages that allow asymmetric DOM), and we argue they cannot.
+The squib is organized as follows.
+In section 2, we outline two movement analyses of DOM.
+In section 3, we discuss why such accounts predict asymmetric DOM in coordinations to be impossible, and in section 4, we show that many DOM languages do in fact allow asymmetric DOM.
+In section 5, we explore whether movement analyses can be salvaged (for languages that allow asymmetric DOM), and we argue that they cannot.
+In section 6, we offer preliminary conclusions.

-2. Prominent Movement Analyses of DOM
+2 Prominent Movement Analyses of DOM

-Movement-based accounts of DOM are those that take raising of the object out of VP to be a necessary (though perhaps not sufficient) ingredient of DOM, (2).
+Movement-based accounts of DOM take raising of the object out of VP as in (2) to be a necessary (though perhaps not sufficient) ingredient of DOM.